-This article details everything you need to know about the link between post-traumatic stress disorder (PTSD) and addiction, and how veteran-friendly treatment centers can help you.
+This article details everything you need to know about the link between post-traumatic stress disorder and addiction, and how veteran-friendly addiction centers can help you.

 The Facts about Post-Traumatic Stress Disorder